The Connaught (hotel): Design features

+Restaurants and bars

+In 2017, Jean-Georges Vongerichten opened Jean-Georges at The Connaught.

+First opened in 1955, the Connaught Grill reopened in 2020, overseen by Jean-Georges Vongerichten.

+In 2020 and 2021, The Connaught Bar was named the world's best bar in The World's 50 Best Bars.

+In 2021, Hélène Darroze at The Connaught was awarded three Michelin stars in the Michelin Guide Great Britain and Ireland.

 Notable guests

 The Connaught has hosted guests such as Edward VII, Charles de Gaulle, U.S. Admiral Alan G. Kirk, Princess Grace of Monaco, Cecil Beaton, Cary Grant, David Niven, Lauren Bacall, Eric Clapton, Jack Nicholson and Ralph Lauren.
 The hotel was a particular favourite of actor Sir Alec Guinness, who from the 1970s until shortly before his death in 2000 would often stay at the Connaught when working in London.
 A suite was always at his disposal and he would often entertain friends in the Grill or in a private dining room.